mikepenz/MaterialDrawer/README.md

                 .withActionBarDrawerToggle(BOOLEAN|ActionBarDrawerToggle)
                 //set the header for the drawer
                 .withHeader(VIEW|RES)
-                //set this to disable the divider after the header DEFAULT: true .withHeaderClickable(true)
+                //set this to enable the onClick callback for the header .withHeaderClickable(true)
                 //set this to disable the divider after the header DEFAULT: true .withHeaderDivider(false)